StuartReeve/CTEC3905-Website/README.md

 should be available publicly, all other variables and functions are private.
 More about the revealing module pattern can be read [here](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript).

+###Testing
+The site has been tested on Desktop using Chrome and Firefox as well as mobile and tablet using the Chrome browser for Android.